 10. Serch Bythol

-The Serch Bythol is the least known Celtic symbol but it doesn’t make it useless.
-It depicts that the Celts were very serious about their relationships and you can already see that in the symbol.
-The Serch Bythol symbol features two knots that is there to depict the neverending love between two people.
+The Serch Bythol is the least known Celtic symbol but is still significant.
+It represents the Celts’ commitment to their relationships.
+The Serch Bythol symbol features two knots that depict the never-ending love between two people.

 Checkout our Tartan kilts that are made to order.